zixiaoshawnshi/MeetR/README.md

 # MeetMate

-MeetMate is a desktop meeting assistant for structured in-person sessions.
+MeetMate is a privacy-first desktop meeting assistant for structured in-person sessions.

+## Privacy First

+MeetMate can run fully local:
+- local transcription service (Python)
+- local data storage (SQLite)
+- local recordings (WAV files)
+- local AI summarization via Ollama

+If you choose Ollama as your AI provider, no transcript/notes/agenda need to leave your machine.
+Cloud providers (Anthropic/OpenAI/OpenRouter) are optional.

-It combines:
+## What It Does

 - live transcription + recording
 - manual notes and agenda tracking
 - AI-generated meeting summary + agenda updates